HSLdevcom/hsl-map-style/spritezero/README.md

 # Installation
 sudo apt install librsvg2-bin

-# Resize to the size 16x16
+# Resize to the size 16x16 (or somewhat similar, depending of the aspect ratio of the icon)
-rsvg-convert -w 16 -h 16 -f svg icon.svg > resized-icon.svg.
+rsvg-convert -w 16 -h 16 -f svg icon.svg > resized-icon.svg

 # The batch process example
 for i in $(find new-icons/*.svg -printf "%f\n"); do rsvg-convert -w 16 -h 16 -f svg new-icons/$i > test-icons/$i; done;